-The cube is the opened cube (two dimensional), pole is the polar region (North/South) cmap is the colourmap, esmvaltool.diag_scripts.ocean.diagnostic_seaice.make_ts_plots(cfg, metadata, filename)
+The cube is the opened cube (two dimensional), pole is the polar region (North/South) cmap is the colourmap, esmvaltool.diag_scripts.ocean.diagnostic_seaice.make_ts_plots(cfg, metadata, filename) Make a ice extent and ice area time series plot for an individual model.

 - cube (iris.cube.Cube) Data Cube

-- pole(str) The hemisphere
+- pole (str) The hemisphere

 - cmap (str) The string describing the matplotlib colourmap.